The Essential African Safari Packing List (+ Top Tips!) 2026

 Jeans can be uncomfortable in the heat and take longer to dry, so lightweight travel pants are a better option.

-Can I wear sneakers on safari?
+Can I wear sneakers on A safari?

 Yes, sneakers work well for game drives.
 However, hiking boots are recommended for walking safaris or gorilla trekking.